serverless-architecture/reference-architectures/billing-alert/cdk/README.md

 This uses the [Billing Alert Pattern](https://www.jeremydaly.com/billing-alert-pattern/).

 Follow these steps to deploy this pattern using [CDK](https://aws.amazon.com/cdk/).
+This pattern always deploys into the us-east-1 region (N. Virginia) as that is where AWS delivers the billing metrics.

 1. Enable Billing Alerts in the Console